Why Taiwan Solo Travel Is Very Worth It?

 The People are Nice

-Older people are very shy to speak in English so the others would say, ‘No English.’
+Older people are timid to speak in English so the others would say, ‘No English.’
 The young Taiwanese people are cool.
 In general, they are polite and friendly so I have nothing bad to say against them.
 Taiwan is like a cheap alternative to Japan.
-They are very helpful with tourists and travelers and this is why it’s safe to travel in Taiwan.
+They are invaluable to tourists and travelers, and this is why it’s safe to travel in Taiwan.
 If you have experienced the friendliness and politeness of Japanese people, you can feel the similarity with Taiwanese people.
 This is one of the reasons why Taiwan solo travel is all worth it.

-As I said earlier that young Taiwanese people are cool, well, they are willing to help and start a conversation.
+As I said earlier, young Taiwanese people are cool, well, they are willing to help and start a conversation.
 It helps them to engage with a foreigner with their English.
 You can get a lot of travel tips from the locals.

 The Food is Indeed Delicious